Long-Term Crypto Investment Strategies That Work

 Bottom Line

-Lastly, having a solid knowledge of technical analysis, which refers to anticipating the price movement of a cryptocurrency by observing past price behavior, is important to understanding market behavior.
+Lastly, having a solid knowledge of technical analysis, which refers to anticipating the price movement of a cryptocurrency by observing past price behaviour, is important to understanding market behaviour.